jacksmithxyz/personal-website/content/blog/a-beginners-guide-to-uv-python/index.md

 I haven't gone into probably half of the other features uv has and what it is capable of - but I can only speak to my experiences and what I've been using it for.

 If you want to check out uv and try it for yourself, head to their [docs](https://docs.astral.sh/uv/) and see what you think.
-If you found this post useful, you might want to follow me on [X](https://x.com/teafunc) or check out my other [posts](https://jacksmith.xyz/blog).
+If you found this post useful, check out my other [posts](https://jacksmith.xyz/blog).

 Thanks for reading!